Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 An upgraded GoQuorum node can coexist on a network where other nodes are running on lower versions of GoQuorum.
 However, it can't support privacy-enhanced contracts until all interested nodes are upgraded and enable privacy.

+!!! important

     If an upgraded but non-privacy-enabled GoQuorum node receives a PP, MPP, or PSV transaction, the node logs a `BAD BLOCK` error.
     If the consensus algorithm is Raft, the node stops.
     If the consensus algorithm is IBFT or QBFT, the node keeps trying to add the bad block, and reprints the errors.
     It won't catch up with rest of nodes until restarted and reinitialized with the correct `privacyEnhancementsBlock`.

 If you set the `enablePrivacyEnhancements` flag to `true` in Tessera without enabling privacy in GoQuorum, the node can crash, as the Tessera node accepts PP, MPP, and PSV transactions.